1 / 1 Page

 Swelling and Tenderness: Swelling in the gums of the affected tooth due to an infection.

-Darkening of the Tooth: A darkening tooth may be a sign that the pulp is either dead or dying.
+Darkening of the Tooth: A darkening tooth may indicate that the pulp is either dead or dying.

-If you experience any of these warning signs, you should visit your dentist immediately.
+If you experience any of these warning signs you should see your dentist immediately.

 Many root canals are done in a three-step process:

-Diagnosis: The first thing the dentist will do is perform a thorough examination, sometimes using X-rays, to determine the status of the suspected tooth and the bone around it.
+Diagnosis: The dentist first does a thorough examination, sometimes using X-rays, to determine the status of the suspected tooth and the bone around it.

 Anesthesia: Local anesthesia is used to make the tooth and area around the tooth anesthetized, thus pain-free.